Illness and death of Georges Pompidou

 Georges Pompidou, the 19th president of France, died on 2 April 1974 at the age of 62, after having suffered from Waldenström macroglobulinemia, a form of blood cancer, for several years.
 He was the fourth French president to die in office, and the first in the history of the Fifth Republic.

 A former prime minister during the presidency of Charles de Gaulle, Pompidou contested the 1969 presidential election, triggered after de Gaulle resigned; at the age of 57, he was elected to a seven-year term in the second round, defeating the acting president, Alain Poher.
 Prior to his death, the secrecy of Pompidou's health issues led to rumors considering his possible resignation and the severity of his illness.
-He was buried following a state funeral at Notre-Dame de Paris.
-His death triggered the 1974 French presidential election.
+He was buried in the Yvelines village of Orvilliers following a state funeral at Notre-Dame de Paris.
+His death triggered the 1974 presidential election, with Poher again serving as acting president.